Also in this section…?

 The painting was in the collection of John Farnworth of Liverpool, where George Holt almost certainly saw and admired it years before he was able to buy it.

-Medium and Support: Oil on millboard
+Medium: Oil on millboard

 Date: about 1860